Celebrity Solstice

 Drydock 2026

-New additions include the Boulevard Lounge (cabaret-style entertainment), the adjacent Boulevard Bar, the Celebrity Barcade (a sports bar with arcade games, billiards, and darts), Trattoria Rossa (an Italian eatery), and the Fine Cut Steakhouse (featured on EDGE-class ships).
+New venues include the Boulevard Lounge (a cabaret-style entertainment venue/concerts, game shows, dueling piano performances) and the adjacent Boulevard Bar; the Celebrity Barcade (a sports bar with arcade machines and group games like billiards and darts); Trattoria Rossa (an Italian specialty restaurant, replacing Qsine at Silk Harvest); and Fine Cut Steakhouse (featured on EDGE-class ships).

-Outdoor enhancements feature the Sunset Park—a large open-air recreation space with cocktails, lawn games, live concerts, private cabanas, and an expanded Sunset Bar.
+Outdoor enhancements include the new Sunset Park—a large open-air recreation area and sundeck with cocktails, lawn games, live music, private cabanas, and an expanded Sunset Bar.

-All passenger accommodations will be upgraded.
-AquaClass cabins will receive spa-inspired amenities such as massaging shower heads, aromatherapy diffusers, yoga mats, and a refreshed pillow menu.
-Four new accommodation categories will be added: Panoramic Infinite Veranda Suite, Deluxe Panoramic Oceanview Suite, Panoramic Ocean View Suite, and Deluxe Panoramic Ocean View.
+All staterooms will be upgraded, and new cabin categories will be introduced.
+AquaClass cabins will be enhanced with spa-inspired amenities such as massaging shower heads, aromatherapy diffusers, in-room yoga mats, and an expanded pillow menu.
+New accommodation categories include: Panoramic Infinite Veranda Suite, Deluxe Panoramic Oceanview Suite, Panoramic Ocean View Suite, and Deluxe Panoramic Ocean View.

-The Retreat (Celebrity’s signature adults-only sundeck) will see improvements including redesigned suites, a new sundeck with seating and a hot tub, and a remodeled Retreat Lounge.
+The Retreat (Celebrity’s exclusive adults-only sundeck) will feature upgraded suites, a new sundeck with outdoor seating and a hot tub, and a redesigned Retreat Lounge.

 Drydock 2016